 On-Road Heavy-Duty Vehicle Loan Program — California Air Resources Board (CARB) — ~$48 million for loan guarantees.

-Illinois Clean Diesel Grant Program (school buses only) — Illinois EPA — $1 million annually through 2016.
+Illinois Clean Diesel Grant Program (school buses only) — Illinois Environmental Protection Agency (EPA) — $1 million annually through 2016.

 Driver Recognition Program: Diesel Idle Reduction Campaign — Metropolitan Washington Council of Governments (COG), in collaboration with the District Department of the Environment, the District Department of Transportation, and the Maryland Department of the Environment — Not applicable — Rolling deadline: the 15th of every month.